grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 Age.MinimumAdult - 1
 ```

 where `1` is the exact length of the boundary.
-Like I said, the example is so trivial that it may look silly and funny, however, in real life scenarios, this is a technique I apply anytime, anywhere.
+As I mentioned earlier, the example is so trivial that it may look silly and funny, however, in real-life scenarios, this is a technique I apply anytime, anywhere.

 Boundaries may look like they apply only to numeric input, but they occur at many other places.
 There are boundaries associated with date/time (e.g. the adult age calculation would be this kind of case if we didn't stop at counting years but instead considered time as a continuum -- the decision would need to be made whether we need precision in seconds or maybe in ticks), or strings (e.g. validation of user name where it must be at least 2 characters, or password that must contain at least 2 special characters).
 They also apply to regular expressions.
-For example, for a simple regex `\d+`, we would surely specify for at least three values: an empty string, a single digit and a single non-digit.
+For example, for a simple regex `\d+`, we would surely specify for at least three values: an empty string, a single digit, and a single non-digit.

 ## Combination of boundaries -- ranges